 The 3x Barlow lens supplied with the PowerSeekers is an utterly rubbish all-plastic unit that costs Celestron maybe a buck to produce.
 Toss it.

 The EQ-1 Equatorial Mount

 While inexpensive, the EQ-1 mount supplied with the 70EQ is actually a good match for it.
 The motions are reasonably smooth, the mount’s extruded aluminum legs are quite steady with such a lightweight tube.
 Furthermore, the whole setup is pretty light at about 14 pounds.
 You can also equip the mount with Celestron’s “Logic Drive” for hands-free, motorized tracking.

 Obviously, the little EQ1 is incapable of any deep-sky astrophotography, but that’s to be expected at this price point.
 If you slapped the Logic Drive on and bought/made an adapter to put just the camera on the mount, however, you could get some decent tracked shots with just a short to medium focal length (<300mm) telephoto lens and moderate exposure times.

 My only complaint with the EQ1 is its uber-simple clutches, which literally consist of thumbscrews in holes tapped into the mount axes which put friction on the bearings.

-If it weren’t for the fact that the accessories are almost entirely worthless junk, I’d be giving this little scope 4 or even 4.5 out of 5 stars.
+If it weren’t for the fact that the accessories are almost entirely worthless junk, I’d be giving the Powerseeker 70EQ 4 or even 4.5 out of 5 stars.
 If the accessory issues are solved, it’s actually a really nice instrument, even as a grab n’ go once you have bigger and better scopes to play with.
 Unfortunately, buying replacement accessories separately is going to cost you at least $50 for the basics and with that money, you could just go and buy a better telescope which won’t require immediately purchasing any aftermarket accessories.